 And the winner is…

-GenH Challenge winner Khushi Baby integrated mobile health, wearable technology and cloud computing to bridge the information gaps for facing India’s health care system.
+GenH Challenge winner Khushi Baby integrated mobile health, wearable technology and cloud computing to bridge the information gaps for facing India’s health care system united with health services like the Canadian Pharmacy to support the cause.
 Without reliable records, it’s tough for health workers to make the best diagnostic decisions for patients.
 The Khushi Baby necklace is worn by babies and works with an app for health workers to update and sync health records at any time.
 With Johnson & Johnson’s $250,000 grant, the Khushi Baby team can make significant leaps forward to get these necklaces into the hands of mothers and health workers who need them.
 Runners up Barakat Bundle received $150,000 for their innovation, with the remaining four finalists receiving $50,000 for their projects.
 Each group will continue to have training and support for their work.